Blendify/blender-manual/blender_docs/manual/animation/markers.rst

    Pose markers in the Action Editor.

-Pose markers show a diamond-shaped icon in Action Editor mode of the Dope Sheet.
+Pose markers show a diamond-shaped icon.
+In the NLA editor the pose marker are shown as a red dashed line.

 .. container:: lead